Digital-first, omnichannel platform built for enterprises

 According to ZDNet, 87% of service professionals said customers used digital channels more during the pandemic.
 Additionally, in the same survey customers predicted that 60% of all service interactions through 2021 will take place online, up from 42% in 2019.
 The rising popularity of digital customer service has led to a digital transformation, with 81% of service leaders noting they’re accelerating digital initiatives.

 If your brand hasn’t begun a digital transformation, it’s time to start now.
-However, beyond providing digital customer service it’s also important for brands to identify areas for improvement in order consistently deliver high customer satisfaction.
+However, beyond providing digital customer service it’s also important for brands to identify areas for improvement in order to consistently deliver high customer satisfaction.
 Whether your brand is currently going through a digital transformation or you’re looking for ways to improve your current service offerings, check out these digital customer service tips.

 Customer service has always been important, but in the modern economy consumers have so many choices that service has become a core factor when deciding who to buy from.
 In a survey of 200 brands and 1,000 customers, we found that 68% of customers will spend more money with a brand that understands and treats them like an individual.
 The same survey also found that 83% of customers cited good customer service as their most important criterion when deciding what to buy.
 Good customer service can set your brand apart from competitors leading to higher sales and brand loyalty.